 The operating results and financial condition of the Company are subject to a number of inherent risks and uncertainties associated with its business activities, which include the acquisition, exploration, development, financing, construction, commissioning and operation of its mine, mill and concentrate processing facilities.
-The operating results and financial condition are also subject to numerous external factors, which include economic, social, geopolitical, environmental, regulatory, health, legal, tax and market risks impacting, among other things, precious metals and copper prices, sulphuric acid prices, toll rates, foreign exchange rates, inflation, the availability and cost of capital to fund the capital requirements of the business and the supply chain related to the business.
+The operating results and financial condition are also subject to numerous external factors, which include economic, social, geopolitical, warfare, environmental, regulatory, health, legal, tax and market risks impacting, among other things, precious metals and copper prices, foreign exchange rates, inflation, the availability and cost of capital to fund the capital requirements of the business and the supply chain related to the business, uncertainty of production and cost estimates and the potential for unexpected costs and expenses, and changes in general economic conditions or conditions in the financial markets.
 Each of these risks could have a material adverse impact on the Company's future business, results of operations and financial condition, and could cause actual results to differ materially from those described in any Forward-Looking Statements contained in this AIF.
-The Company endeavours to manage these risks and uncertainties in a balanced manner with a view to mitigating risk while maximizing total shareholder returns.
+The Company endeavours to manage these risks and uncertainties with good governance and in a balanced manner with a view to mitigating risk while maximizing total shareholder returns.
 The Company continually strives to identify and to effectively manage the risks of each of its business units.
-This includes developing appropriate risk management strategies, policies, processes and systems.
+This includes developing appropriate risk management strategies, policies and procedures, processes and systems.
 There can be no assurance that the Company has been or will be successful in identifying all risks or that any risk-mitigating strategies adopted to reduce or eliminate risk will be successful.
 A description of the more significant business risks and uncertainties affecting the Company are set out below.
 These risks, along with other potential risks not specifically discussed in this AIF, should be considered when evaluating the Company and its guidance.
 Additional risks not identified below may affect the Company.